radiant-rstats/radiant.basics/inst/app/tools/help/cross_tabs.md

 ![Critical value](figures_basic/cross_tabs_chi_pvalue.png)

-In addition to the numerical output provided in the Summary tab we can evaluate the hypothesis visually (see Plots).
+In addition to the numerical output provided in the _Summary_ tab we can evaluate the hypothesis visually (see the _Plot_ tab).
 We choose the same variables as before.
 However, we will plot the standardized deviations.
 This measure is calculated as (o-e)/sqrt(e), i.e., a score of how different the observed and expected frequencies in one cell in our table are.
 When a cell's standardized deviation is greater than 1.96 (in absolute value) the cell has a significant deviation from the model of independence (or no association).

 ![Plot](figures_basic/cross_tabs_plot.png)